 Virginia

-About The Virginia Pilot
+About the Virginia Pilot

 Virginia’s pilot will be led by the Virginia Department of Conservation and Recreation, and implemented by the Thomas Jefferson Soil and Water Conservation District and Colonial Soil and Water Conservation District (“Supporting Partners”).
 Virginia Cooperative Extension and Virginia State University’s Small Farm Outreach Program will assist the supporting partners with recruitment.

-Participating Counties
+Participating Districts & Eligible Counties

 Thomas Jefferson Soil and Water Conservation District, including Louisa County, Fluvanna County, Nelson County, Albemarle County, and the City of Charlottesville.